 Learning Through Play

 Play teaches children life skills, enriches their development and helps them to make sense of the world around them.
 Learning through play in our school can include:

 - Mud play

 - Role play

 - Music and songs

-Note: Each ECA class will operate upon demand with a minimum of 6 students required to enroll.
-Our school will inform parents of the ECA fees for each child and the balance should be settled prior to commencement of the ECA activities.
+Note: Each ECA class will operate upon demand with a minimum of 6 students required to enrol.
+Our school will inform parents of the ECA running and fees in accordance with the above.